Whether you lost a pet, found a pet, or are curious about a stray, we are here to help.

 14% of dogs and 15% of cats will go missing during a 5 year period in the US.
 Cats only have a 2-4% return to owner rate if they end up in a shelter.

 Blue Ridge Humane Society is here to provide you with tips, resources, and advice on what to do if you find yourself in a Lost and Found pet situation.
-Reach out to our Community Programs team for additional assistance.
+Reach out to our Community Support Services team for additional assistance.

 You can help your pet from becoming lost by following these simple steps: